The Sims, Black and White Photography by Yuqi Wang, 2021

 Black and White Photography by Yuqi Wang, 2022

-In her early works, Yuqi Wang preferred using black-and-white photography to enhance the effects of light, contrast, and shadow, creating a unique retro atmosphere.
+In her practice, Yuqi Wang preferred using black-and-white photography to enhance the effects of light, contrast, and shadow, creating a unique retro atmosphere.
 This visual technique reduces the distraction of color, allowing the audience to focus more on the deeper meanings and themes conveyed by the image.
 For example, in the series “Reality and Dreamspace” and “The Sims,” the stark contrasts and shadows emphasize the surreal and dreamlike quality of the scenes, drawing viewers into a contemplative state.

 Reality and Dreamspace, A Film by Yuqi Wang